confluentinc/demo-database-modernization/README.md

 1. Log into Confluent Cloud by navigating to https://confluent.cloud
 1. On the navigation menu, select **Data Integration** and then **Connectors** and **+ Add connector**.
 1. In the search bar search for **Oracle** and select the **Oracle CDC Source Premium** which is a fully-managed connector.
-1. Create a new connector and complete the required fields using `actual_oracle_cdc.json` file.
+1. Create a new Oracle CDC Source Premium connector and complete the required fields using `actual_oracle_cdc.json` file.
 1. Now search for **RabbitMQ** select the **RabbitMQ Source** which is a fully-managed connector.
 1. Create a new RabbitMQ Source connector and complete the required fields using `actual_rabbitmq.json` file.